jplace/jplace.github.io/tutorial/tutorial.md

 ## Other approaches

-Some web developers prefer not to write raw CSS.
-Instead, they adopt CSS frameworks, static site generators, or website builders.
+Some developers prefer not to write raw CSS.
+Instead, they adopt CSS frameworks, static site generators with themese, or website builders.

 ### CSS Frameworks